Alert Message Please update your browser.

 • Contact your bank/issuer to alert them of potential fraud

-• Freeze your credit card accounts and alert the credit bureaus to avoid further charges; another option is freezing the credit bureau which can prevent any further accounts from being opened in your name
+• Freeze your credit card accounts to avoid further charges; also alert the credit bureaus to try to prevent any further accounts from being opened in your name

-• Obtain an up-to-date copy of your credit report and billing statements—and be prepared to dispute any new accounts or transactions you did not recognize
+• Obtain an up-to-date copy of your credit report and billing statements—and be prepared to dispute any new accounts or transactions you do not recognize

 • Reset your passwords and review your financial activity for any other signs of fraud

 Given the growing concern over identity theft, many banks and financial institutions may offer a wide range of services to help keep your information protected.
 For example, when you enroll in Chase Credit Journey, you'll have the option to also enroll in identity monitoring services.
-This service notifies you of potentially fraudulent activity so that you can take preventative measures and secure your account information.
-You'll also be notified if your information has been at risk, such as found in a data breach.
+This service notifies you of potentially fraudulent activity so that you can take action or preventative measures if necessary.
+You'll also be notified if information has been at risk, such as found in a data breach.

 How to stop it

-Unfortunately, no matter the precautions you may take, there is always a possibility that someone could steal your identity, but you can take measures to make sure your information remains secure and protected even in the event of identity theft.
-To protect your information from being vulnerable to theft, you may want to take the following steps.
+Unfortunately, no matter the precautions you may take, there is always a possibility that someone could steal your identity, but you can take measures to help keep your information secure.
+To help protect your information from being vulnerable to theft, you may want to take the following steps.

 Use strong passwords

 This goes for all your accounts online, your phone and any other passwords used to lock your information in a safe place.
-Consider using a password manager as an added layer of security, and refresh your passwords often, especially if this information is found in a data breach.
+Consider using a password manager as an added layer of security, and refresh your passwords often.

 Avoid storing information on browsers or with retailers

-It's incredibly convenient to have your browser store information like your mailing address and credit card numbers, otherwise known as autofill information.
-This feature on your browser may make processes quicker, but your information is at more risk of being stolen or recognized by a hacker.
-Frequently clear your browser of cookies, history and cache and make sure your passwords are protected with a strong password manager.
+It might seem convenient to have your browser store information like your mailing address and credit card numbers, otherwise known as autofill information.
+This feature on your browser may make online purchase processes quicker, but your information is at more risk of being stolen or recognized by a hacker.
+In fact, try to frequently clear your browser of cookies, history and cache.

 Retailers may also keep your information on hand without you realizing it.
 If possible, refrain from allowing retailers to collect and store your information.
 For example opt-out of providing your cell phone number when prompted to receive notifications, or remove your email from a mailing list.
 Refrain from allowing them to store your credit card data—the convenience isn't worth the risk.